-How to use Agar-agar in recipes
+How to use Agar-agar in Cantonese dessert

 Don’t know why but there are such moments, smell, or taste that remind me the old time, those happiest days when there hadn’t been any serious responsibility on me.
 I hadn’t had agar-agar jelly for like 20 years till one day, I was buying eggs at a small grocery store in my local farmer’s market and the shop owner told me he had a dream of having scrambled egg agar-agar jelly the night before.
 When I was little, parents would make me agar-agar jellies, in those days when there were not many choices of snacks and sweets in the market.
 Agar-agar jelly was a small joy of a kid after finishing a long day in school.